-The Bishopthorpe Community Orchard occupies what was once a derelict piece of land on the edge of Ferry Lane, now transformed into a community orchard for everyone to enjoy.
+The Bishopthorpe Community Orchard occupies what was once a disused piece of land on the edge of Ferry Lane, now transformed into a community orchard for everyone to enjoy.

 Bishopthorpe Parish Council secured Heritage Lottery funding for this project, which launched in October 2018 and all major work was completed by the end of 2019.
 The project has been run by a team of local volunteers, with much appreciated help from villagers, local businesses, playgroup, Scouts, and sports groups.
 Thank you all for your help!